SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

 #left[**Legend:** Color-coded `Nomenclature tasks`.
 Yellow tasks are more or less stable and useful, some changes anticipated but basic functionality will remain the same.
 If green, they likely won't change.
 Red indicates experimental status -- they work, but might not last or may radically change.](https://sfg.taxonworks.org/s/xaxbq3 [Screenshot of user interface showing all the current nomenclature-related tasks]).

 `Browse nomenclature`, `New taxon name`, and `New combination` are useful tasks to add, view, and modify existing classification. `Browse nomenclature` provides a convenient way of navigating from one `Taxon Name` to another.
 It also gives you an option to quickly jump to the `Edit Task`.

+### Navigation helpers

+#### Hotkeys

+TaxonWorks has many hotkeys that can greatly improve productivity if mastered.
+Click the orange help circle, then the 'Keyboard shortcuts' slide-out to see an up-to-date list of hotkeys.
+- Mac computers use 'ctrl' as triggering key, PCs use 'alt'.

+Example: From the `New/Edit taxon name` task there are extensive options:

+* ctrl+s Save taxon name changes
+* ctrl+n Create a new taxon name
+* ctrl+p Create a new taxon name with the same parent
+* ctrl+d Create a child of this taxon name
+* ctrl+l Clone this taxon name
+* ctrl+e Go to comprehensive specimen digitization
+* ctrl+p Create a new taxon name with the same parent
+* ctrl+m Go to new type material
+* ctrl+c Go to comprehensive specimen digitization
+* ctrl+b Go to browse nomenclature
+* ctrl+o Go to browse otus

+Additionally, on any `browse/show` page you can:
+* ctrl+p - automatically pin and default that name to the pinboard
+* ctrl+g - pop-up a quick navigation modal that lets you navigate to the defaulted records

+## Understanding the data model

+* Concepts, at a low level, are gradually being documented here https://github.com/SpeciesFileGroup/taxonworks_doc/tree/master/concepts (see the TaxonWorksNomenclature.pdf, you can zoom in to see details).

+## Help

+* _Their is currently NO useful help from the orange slideout on the right, this will change as text appears here and migrates to the native help system._

 ## Curating data